-17. Land classified as Subgrade 3b occurs in the north of the site and corresponds to the poorly drained, clayey soils described in paragraph 13.
+21. Land classified as Subgrade 3b occurs in the south-east and west of the site and corresponds to the poorly drained, clayey soils described in paragraph 13.
 These soils have a heavy clay loam topsoil overlying a slowly permeable clay subsoil and the land consequently suffers from a moderately severe winter wetness and workability limitation.
 Considerable care and timeliness with cultivations are required to avoid damage to soil structures, and this restricts the range of crops that can be successfully grown.